On this page

 - You can submit your project as an individual, a team or a kura | school.

-- You must be enrolled at a registered school or kura or a group of registered schools or kura, such as a Community of Learning | Kāhui Ako, or have a certificate of exemption from enrolment at a registered school.
+- You must be enrolled at a registered school | kura or have a certificate of exemption from enrolment at a registered school if you are homeschooled.

 This project should be led by ākonga.
 No professional assistance is allowed.

-There are 2 prize categories:
+Each competition has 2 prize categories:

-- te reo Māori.
+- te reo Māori

-Entries in te reo Māori must be shared in both te reo Māori and in English.
+Entries in te reo Māori must be submitted with English subtitles.

-Kaupapa | Themes
+Kaupapa | Themes#

-There are 4 themes for participants to choose from:
+There are 4 themes for participants to choose from.

 - A tūpuna | ancestor or member of the 28th (Māori) Battalion from your rohe | region.
 Compose a waiata or produce a video about them and tell us what makes that person a tāonga to you, your whānau, kura, community, hapū or iwi.